Keyboard shortcuts

 • Maintains compliance with Privacy Act and data sovereignty requirements

-• Prevents automated actions in production environments without approval
+• Prevents automated production actions without approval

 Risks if not implemented: